 Because Lara is an easily-distracted skier and I snowboard, in Switzerland I’ve had to stay considerably neutral.
 We’ve visited Klosters, where Lara found the town charming and loved the walking, while I had a ball exploring the extensive ski fields which include nearby Davos.
 It turns out that Prince Charles, a fan of Klosters, has pretty good taste as the lodges and restaurants are fantastic here.
 We’ve visited the eternally glamorous resort of St Moritz (admittedly staying in the nearby village of Pontresina), home to an astonishing array of wintersport activities and expensive restaurants with truffle menus.
 Do them.
 I’ve also spent plenty of time in Zermatt.
 The Matterhorn towers above the village and indicates its snow-sure nature and the no-car traditional village is a delight with plenty of great dining that makes you want to burn off the calories the day after a big dinner.

-Getting there From Abu Dhabi and Dubai, we’d tend to use any one of a handful of low-cost airlines for the short-haul trips and one of the premium UAE airlines for long-haul.
+Getting there From Abu Dhabi and Dubai, we would use any one of a handful of low-cost airlines for short-haul trips to Middle East destinations and then one of the premium UAE airlines for long-haul to Europe.
 Over the last six years we’ve also gotten used to using the European low-cost airlines and trains.
-Holiday Hypermarket usually has some great ski package deals to Austria, Bulgaria, France, Italy, Spain, and Switzerland, among other destinations.
 We’ve yet to hit the snow from our new base in Asia, but when we do we’ll keep you posted on how we get there.